Logo

 Author

-• Behind the alias sits the originator of BTC and the first true blockchain; the real-world identity has not been verified.
+• The alias is associated with the originator of BTC and the earliest widely recognized blockchain design, but the real-world identity has not been confirmed.

 Who Is Satoshi Nakamoto, Creator of Bitcoin?

-Details about the person behind the work remain scarce.
-Over time, shortlists have mentioned Craig Wright, Nick Szabo, Hal Finney, Dave Kleiman, and Stefan Thomas; none has been verified as the creator of bitcoin.
-After Dave Kleiman’s death in 2014, some theories faded.
-An analyst-led “Patoshi” mining study mapped early issuance to a single operator, yet it still does not reveal a name, a private key, or a signing wallet.
+Publicly available information about the author remains limited.
+Proposed shortlists over time have included Craig Wright, Nick Szabo, Hal Finney, Dave Kleiman, and Stefan Thomas; however, no candidate has been verified as the creator of Bitcoin.
+After Dave Kleiman died in 2014, some theories lost momentum.
+An analyst-led “Patoshi” mining study analyzed early issuance patterns and argued they may reflect a single operator, but it still does not establish a named individual, a private key, or a specific signing wallet.

 Key Moments in the Satoshi Timeline